Ellin/odin-recipes/README.md

 # odin-recipes

-In this project, I build a basic recipe website to practice HTMl & CSS.
+In this project, I build a basic recipe website to practice HTML & CSS.